octa22/openhab2-addons/addons/binding/org.openhab.binding.jablotron/README.md

 * login (login to your jablonet account)
 * password (password to your jablonet account)

-The oasis thing require this configuration (it is better to have it autodiscovered):
+optionally you can set
+* lang (language of the alarm texts)

+The both alarm things have this configuration:

-* refresh (thing status refresh period in seconds)
+* refresh (thing status refresh period in seconds, default is 180s)

+The Ja100 alarm thing has one extra parameter

+ * code (alarm master code, used for controlling the sections & PGMs)

 ## Channels